Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Application to the Study of College Admissions

-This section provides a simulation of graduate school admissions, where the programs of graduate schools have limited quotas.
-Suppose there are a total of $50$ graduate schools from three tiers of colleges: five top colleges $\{P_1,\ldots,P_5\}$, ten good colleges $\{P_6,\ldots,P_{15}\}$, and $35$ other colleges $\{P_{16},\ldots,P_{50}\}$.
+We study a simulated graduate school admission problem, where each graduate has a limited quota.
+Suppose there are a total of $m=50$ graduate schools from three tiers of colleges: five top colleges $\{P_1,\ldots,P_5\}$, ten good colleges $\{P_6,\ldots,P_{15}\}$, and $35$ other colleges $\{P_{16},\ldots,P_{50}\}$.
 Each has the same quota $q=5$ and penalty $\gamma=2.5$.
 The simulation generates students' preferences with ten different states $\{s_1,\ldots,s_{10}\}\subset[0,1]$.
 For any state, students' preferences for colleges from the same tier are random.
 However, students always prefer top colleges to good colleges, and then the other colleges.
 The random preferences depend on the state due to colleges' uncertain reputation and popularity in the current year.
-We consider varying numbers of students, ranging over $\{250,260,270,280,290,300\}$.
+We consider varying numbers of students $n=\{250,260,270,280,290,300\}$.
 For each number of students, there are ten students having a score $v_j$ chosen uniformly and independently from $[0.9,1]$ and $100$ students having score $v_j$ drawn uniformly and independently from from $[0.7,0.9)$.
 The rest of the students have score $v_j$ chosen uniformly and independently from $[0,0.7)$.
 The fits $e_{ij}$ for all college-student pairs are drawn uniformly from $[0,1]$.
 The colleges' preferences are determined by students' latent utilities according to Eq.~(\ref{eqn:defofutility}).
 We consider a simple case that students face negligible application costs.
 Since students do not know how colleges evaluate their fits (e.g., personal essays), submitting applications to all colleges is students' dominant strategy.